notifhy/frontend/index.md

 ## Deprecation
 !!!danger Deprecation
-NotifHy is being decommissioned on July 5th, 2022.
-There are no alternatives being offered at this time.
+NotifHy is being discontinued on July 5th, 2022.
+Until then, you can continue to use this bot unless circumstances change earlier.
+Once NotifHy is taken offline, all user data will be destroyed as per our privacy policy.
 !!!

 ## Features